MohammadRezaAlizadeh13845/AIOS/README.md

 ## AIOS
-We are 5 students from IUST university in Iran and we're studying mathematics and applications. we have signed up for an AI competition where we have to present a model as our final project.
-Here, we will share the code we used for the models that we made.
+We are a group of five students from IUST University in Iran, specializing in mathematics and its applications.
+This repository is part of our submission for an AI competition, where we aim to develop and present a deep learning model as our final project.
+Here, we will share the code and resources used to create our models.
 ### GOALS
-We should create a deep learning model that learns from a large amount of eeg data, labeled into five groups.
-These groups represent the different states of sleep of the individuals whose brainwaves are being studied.
-For instance, 50,000 samples correspond to people who are awake.
+Our objective is to design a deep learning model capable of analyzing a large EEG dataset labeled into five categories.
+These categories represent various sleep states of individuals based on their brainwave activity.
+For example, 50,000 samples in the dataset correspond to individuals in the awake state.

-The deep learning model will identify patterns and learn from this dataset.
-Subsequently, it will be able to determine whether a given sample corresponds to the awake state or different levels of sleep.
-The final output will serve as a classifier that the model uses for classification.
+The deep learning model will learn patterns from the dataset, enabling it to classify EEG samples into the appropriate sleep states, including awake and different sleep levels.
+The final output will serve as a classifier to perform accurate sleep state identification.
 ### Contact contributers via emali
 Mahdi Qadiyani: Mahdiqadyani98@gmail.com

 Role: Research and model development

 Mehrshad Hosseini: mehrshad.hosseini.06@gmail.com

 Role: Research and model development

 Amin Peykani: ilovemath4real@gmail.com

 Role: Research

 Nazanin Hakimifar: nazaninhakimifar7912@gmail.com

 Role: Research

 Mohammadreza Alizadeh: contact information: https://mohammadrezaalizadeh13845.github.io/

 Role: Research